Hamzezi/DLBioProject/README.md

 ```

 ### Results and plots
 The `results/` folder contains files which aim to extract the results from our expreiments and place them in a `json` file placed back in `results/res_data/`.
-This file was later used to create our plots within the `extract_results.ipynb` notebooke.
+This file was later used to create our plots within the `extract_results.ipynb` notebook.
 The `model_params.py` was a python script mainly used in the aforementioned notebook to extract each model's `number of trainable parameters`,  which was used to ensure that models were comparable in terms of size.

 ### Classes